Villanova-AI/villanova_developers/docs/villanova10/tutorials/solution/install-standard-demo.md

    ::: tip Congratulations!

-   You have just installed a reusable Entando Bundle.
+   You have just installed a reusable Villanova Bundle.
    :::

    ![Homepage of Banking App with Drop-down Top Navigation + links to Dashboard & others](./sd-images/sd-homepage.jpg)

 ## Application Details

-The Entando Standard Banking application demonstrates a number of major features of the Entando Platform:
+The Villanova Standard Banking application demonstrates a number of major features of the Villanova Platform:

 * Modular and Composable components architecture
 * Keycloak integration for role based access controls
 * React and Angular micro frontends that coexist in the same application
 * Micro frontend communication techniques
 * Spring Boot Microservices
-* Entando Content Management
+* Villanova Content Management

 ### Micro Frontends